canonical/checkbox/providers/edgex/README.md

 - Test that services are not listening on external network interfaces
 - Test that the rules engine works with the snap
 - Test that snap configure hook settings are supported by the edgexfoundry snap
-- Test that device-virtual creates devices and produces readings
+- Test that edgex-device-virtual creates devices and produces readings
 - Mandatory tests: see [units/test-plan.pxu#L113](./units/test-plan.pxu#L113)

 ## Limitations